FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 ## Diagnostic codes

-A diagnostic _code_ uniquely identifiy a particular _reason_.
+A diagnostic _code_ uniquely identifies a particular _reason_.
 Considering that we already have these diagnostic areas:

 - Lexical analysis
 - Parsing